-Dr. Kendall Shaw graduated cum laude with a Bachelors of Science in communication sciences and disorders from James Madison University in Virginia.
+Dr Kendall Shaw graduated cum laude with a Bachelors of Science in communication sciences and disorders from James Madison University in Virginia.
 She then earned her Doctor of Audiology (Au.D.) degree from Montclair State University in New Jersey.
+Dr Kendall Shaw is a NY State licensed audiologist at the New York Otolaryngology Group with two locations in NYC and one location in Staten Island.

 Dr. Shaw completed her fourth-year residency at Robert Wood Johnson University Hospital, where she focused on a variety of diagnostic testing for adults and pediatric populations and led the program for newborn hearing screenings in the well baby nursery and NICU.
 She most recently practiced at JFK Johnson Rehabilitation Institute during which she gained extensive experience in vestibular/balance testing, complete audiological evaluations, and hearing aid selection, fitting, and verification.
 Dr. Shaw is currently a licensed Audiologist and Hearing Aid Dispenser in the State of New York.

-Please help me.
-On Tuesday November 4th I decided to sign up to the local gym in my neighborhood and get back in shape.
+Question: Please help me.
+On Tuesday, November 4th I decided to sign up to the local gym in my neighborhood and get back in shape.
 I got there in the morning I had and Omlete and some fresh squeezed OJ at the Cafe, then I started my workout.
-I was on the eliptical for about 35mins, then I went up stairs to the weight room, I started using the weight machines, by the time I got to the 3rd machine for Shoulder press, I started getting Dizzy, feeling very hot, and nauseous, I was extremely weak.
+I was on the elliptical for about 35mins.
+Then I went upstairs to the weight room.
+I started using the weight machines, by the time I got to the 3rd machine for Shoulder press, I started getting Dizzy, feeling very hot, and nauseous, I was extremely weak.
 I was so dizzy I couldn’t get up to walk.
 I felt close to passing out.
 I had to sit there for about 30 mins.
 When I got outside I started vomiting up breakfast.
 My ears felt clogged and muffled.
 I felt so horrible.
 I finally made it back to my car.
 I had to lay down in the backseat until the dizziness wore off.
 It’s now November 25th and my hearing is still not back to normal.
-I can’t hear any Bass (lows) in my right ear.
+Is this low-frequency hearing loss?
+I still can’t hear any Bass (lows) in my right ear.

 I hope this helps clear things up.